-The MHSAA believes that gender and ethnic equity is more than being in compliance with the law.
+The MHSAA believes equity is more than being in compliance with the law.
 It is a spirit and personal ethic.
 It is a commitment to do what is right and fair for all athletes, officials, coaches and athletic administrators.
-It means creating an atmosphere and an environment where opportunities and resources are distributed fairly to all - an atmosphere where no person experiences discrimination on the basis of gender or ethnicity.
+It means creating an atmosphere and an environment where opportunities and resources are distributed fairly to all - an atmosphere where no person experiences discrimination.
 It is the position of the MHSAA that its member schools monitor their athletic programs to ensure that athletic offerings are equitable and meet the interests and abilities of student-athletes.
-While the MHSAA does not have the authority to promote specific interpretations or to rule on compliance issues regarding federal and state laws, it does believe that all concerned should take steps to promote the spirit and intent of gender and ethnic equity.
+While the MHSAA does not have the authority to promote specific interpretations or to rule on compliance issues regarding federal and state laws, it does believe that all concerned should take steps to promote the spirit and intent of equity.